-- you were not a full-year resident of Illinois, or - your filing status is "married filing jointly" and neither you nor your spouse were full-year residents of Illinois during the tax year.
+- you are not filing a joint return, and you were not a full-year resident of Illinois during the tax year, or - you are filing a joint return, and neither you nor your spouse was a full-year resident of Illinois during the tax year.

 Note If you check the "Yes" box on Line 1, you cannot use Schedule NR.
-If you file your Illinois return indicating your filing status as "married filing jointly" and one spouse is a full-year resident of Illinois, you must file your return using full-year residency status.
+If you file your Illinois return indicating your filing status as "married filing jointly" and one spouse is a full-year resident of Illinois, both spouses must use full-year residency status.
 However, if you are filing a joint federal return and one spouse is an Illinois resident while the other is a full-year nonresident, you may choose to file with Illinois as "married filing separately."
 In this case each person must determine income and exemptions as if he or she had filed separate federal returns.

-Lines 2a and b: Nonresidents, skip these lines.
+Lines 2a and b: Full-year nonresidents, skip these lines.